-GBT's Cheif Operating Officer has been designated EEO Officer.
-This position reports to the Chief Executive Officer on all matters related to Equal Employment Opportunity and has the full resources and support of senior management in executing the GBT's policies and programs relating to affirmative action and equal employment opportunity.
+GBT's Cheif Executive Officer has been designated EEO Officer.
 The EEO Officer is identified, by name, on all relevant internal and external communication, as well as notices regarding GBT's EEO Program.
+The CEO is aware of the duties pertaining to GBTs EEO Program.